sakithakumarage/hybrid_DODE/README.md

 A hybrid modelling framework for the estimation of dynamic origin-destination flows

-This repository keeps the code base of hybrid dynamic origin-destination flow estimation (hybrid-DODE) method proposed in [LINK of the paper]
+This repository includes the codes for the hybrid dynamic origin-destination flow estimation (hybrid-DODE) method proposed in [LINK of the paper]

 The novel hybrid DODE framework introduces synchronous modelling of region-level and centroid-level traffic dynamics into DODE prolems.